xixiaofinland/sf.nvim/README.md

 ## 🖥️ Integrated terminal

-The integrated terminal is desgined to
+The integrated terminal is designed to

 - accept input from hotkeys and user commands, such as "retrieve current metadata" `<leader>sr`
 - be a read-only buffer.
 It's not allowed to manually type commands on purpose
 - be disposable.
 The output text of the previous command is removed when a new command is invoked
 - be auto-prompt when the term window is hidden and the execution completes.
-  This is handy when you have a long running command.
+  This is handy when you have a long-running command.

-You can pass any shell command into `run()` method to execute it in the integrate terminal.
+You can pass any shell command into `run()` method to execute it in the integrated terminal.
 For instance, `require('sf').run('ls -la')`.

 <br>